kkuhrman/AblePolecat/README.md

 Able Polecat draws additional inspiration from the fabled "Skunk Works" R&D at Lockheed Martin and also the fact that the initial staffing of this project was limited to a single software architect (the "lonesome polecat").

+The Zend Framework (http://http://framework.zend.com/) is released under the New BSD License.

+The Drupal Comtent Management Framework (https://drupal.org/) is released under the GNU GPL v2 License.

 Coding Standards